robot-perception-group/AirCap/scrips/readme.txt

-globalstart.txt is supposed to be run from a basestation/laptop
+groundstation/globalstart.txt is supposed to be run from a basestation/laptop

 It will start everything up on the robots (listed in robots.txt) all connected in a Wifi wireless LAN.
 Each robot should have each other in /etc/hosts